 We first began the research for the Collaborative Conservation Atlas project back in 2013 with the goal of identifying and systematically describing collaborative initiatives across the state to gain a better understanding of ‘who is doing what, where?’
-Since then, we have identified 140+ long-term collaborative and multi-stakeholder initiatives working across the state on many different kinds and combinations of natural resource and environmental issues.
+As of 2020, we have identified 220+ long-term collaborative and multi-stakeholder initiatives have worked or are working across the state on many different kinds and combinations of natural resource and environmental issues.
 While each group is unique, the initiatives in our study share the following characteristics:

 - they include a range (3+) of stakeholders representing the diverse perspectives of organizations, interest groups, and/or individuals with a stake in the outcome that participate on a regular basis or have recognizable responsibilities within the initiative.